spiceai/docs/spiceaidocs/docs/clients/superset/index.md

 title: 'Apache Superset'
 sidebar_label: 'Apache Superset'
 sidebar_position: 10
-description: 'Use Apache Superset to query and visualize datasets loaded in Spice.ai.'
+description: 'Use Apache Superset to query and visualize datasets loaded in Spice.'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Use [Apache Superset](https://superset.apache.org/) to query and visualize datasets loaded in Spice.ai.
+Use [Apache Superset](https://superset.apache.org/) to query and visualize datasets loaded in Spice.

 > Apache Superset is a modern, enterprise-ready business intelligence web application.
 It is fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple pie charts to highly detailed deck.gl geospatial charts.
 >